Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 tags:
   - post
 ---
-One of the great chalanges in coding is naming stuff.
-And by stuff I mean variables, functions, methods, responses, everything that needs a name.
+One of the great challenges in coding is naming stuff.
+And by stuff, I mean variables, functions, methods, responses, everything that needs a name.

 ```javascript
 const audio = document.createElement('audio');